krausest/js-framework-benchmark/README.md

 Helpful tips:

-* Do not start with your implementation do not take vanillajs as the reference.
-It uses direct DOM manipulation (and thus has note 772) and serves only as a performance baseline but not as a best practice implementation.
+* Do not start your implementation using vanillajs as the reference.
+It uses direct DOM manipulation (and thus has note  [#772](https://github.com/krausest/js-framework-benchmark/issues/772)) and serves only as a performance baseline but not as a best practice implementation.
 Instead pick a framework which is similar to yours.
 * Do not forget to preload the glyphicon by adding this somewhere in your HTML: `<span class="preloadicon glyphicon glyphicon-remove" aria-hidden="true"></span>` or you will get terrible performance.
 * Be careful not to leave gzipped files in your /dist directory.
 Unfortunately the web server prefers these when they exist and we cannot change that (meaning you could be observing an outdated build).